microsoft/promptflow/docs/how-to-guides/develop-a-tool/add-category-and-tags-for-tool.md

 # Add Category and Tags for Tool
-Previously, all tools were listed at the top level.
-It would be challenging for users to find their desired tool, especially when dozens of tools are installed.
 To simplify the tool list and help users locate their target tools more easily, we've introduced `category` and `tags` features.
 The `category` feature helps organize tools into separate folders, while `tags` allow users to search and filter tools with matching tags.

 | name     | type | is_required | description |
 | ---------| -----| ---------- | ----------- |